(Updated Jan. 7, 2018)

 Sept.
 20, 2017 was a great meeting as Club members, both current and former, gathered to celebrate the 25th Anniversary of the Probus Club of Saint John.
-Pictured above (L-R) are current club President Ed O'Keefe who was very pleased to recognize the following Charter Members who were in attendence for the meeting and lunch- Mac Pike, Frank Ervin, Gerry Barnett, John Cooke, and Robert Taylor, Past Prsident who introduced each of the members, and helped Ed present each with a 25 year Probus pin.
+Pictured above (L-R) are current club President Ed O'Keefe who was very pleased to recognize the following Charter Members who were in attendance for the meeting and lunch- Mac Pike, Frank Ervin, Gerry Barnett, John Cooke, and Robert Taylor, Past President who introduced each of the Charter Members, and helped Ed present each with a 25 year Probus pin.
 Missing from the photo were Duane Lister and Gordon White.

 Your Executive trusts you have enjoyed our delightful Saint John summer.
 We've put together a fine program for our Fall meetings - you can find details elsewhere in the Phoghorn.
 We have made a goal -